 What it looks like:

-JPMorgan Chase prioritizes community and data literacy
+JPMorgan Chase prioritises community and data literacy

 Making it happen:

-Future-proofing your organization
+Future-proofing your organisation

 for whatever comes next

-Future-proofing your organization for whatever comes next
+Future-proofing your organisation for whatever comes next

-Creating a Data Culture isn’t a matter of flipping a light switch.
+Creating a data culture isn’t a matter of flipping a light switch.
 Now is the time to make incremental changes, starting with your workforce.
 Build out focus areas that lay the foundation for individuals and teams to expand their use of data.
-Taking these steps helps you move in the right direction, future-proofing your Data Culture for whatever lies ahead.
+Taking these steps helps you move in the right direction, future-proofing your data culture for whatever lies ahead.

-Meet the Tableau Platform: Flexible technology that supports a scalable Data Culture
+Meet the Tableau platform: Flexible technology that supports a scalable data culture

-Looking to accelerate your Data Culture?
-We wrote the Blueprint.
+Looking to accelerate your data culture?
+We wrote the blueprint.

 Tableau Blueprint outlines Tableau best practices based on the expertise of thousands of customers to help you turn repeatable processes into core capabilities.
-It helps you see the big picture—your analytics strategy—or zoom in on a specific area to fine-tune and improve.
+It helps you see the big picture – your analytics strategy – or zoom in on a specific area to fine-tune and improve.

 for data leaders